 In 2021, developers will become more interested in repurposing these spaces for modern usage and new real estate development trends.
 Examples include:

 - Repurposing large retail space into warehouses and distribution centers

 - Replacing large parking lots with real estate

 As this occurs, developers and construction teams will have to address the environmental impact of these efforts.
 What environmental liabilities can buyers expect?
 How can existing space be repurposed in a way that leaves behind the smallest environmental footprint?

 Whatever may be ahead, Essel Environmental can help you stay on schedule as much as possible with due diligence and health and safety management services.
-To learn more, call the E-Team at 1-800-595-7616.
+To learn more about environmental real estate development trends, call the Essel Environmental Team at 1-800-595-7616.